The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 ## Critical value: 23.22949

-The summary method for the pk.test output object provides the results of the performed test, and generates a figure showing the qq-plots against the uniform distribution of each variable with a table of standard descriptive statistics.
+The summary function for the pk.test output object provides the results of the performed test, and generates a figure showing the qq-plots against the uniform distribution of each variable with a table of standard descriptive statistics.

 summary_unif <- summary(res_unif)